amabdulr/Meraki-Dashboard-API-v1-Documentation/docs/OAuth-Integration.md

 **Requirement**: Store the `client_secret` securely as it is displayed only once.

 ### 2.Request permission using an OAuth grant glow
-To obtain permission to manage a Meraki organization, use the OAuth Grant Flow.
+To get permission to manage a Meraki organization, use the OAuth Grant Flow.
 This procedure involves obtaining an access grant from an administrator.

 Follow these steps to request permission:
 - Step 1: Trigger the OAuth process in your application, such as with a "Connect to Meraki" button or a link.